-34 As with including the characteristics of children in the switching equation, only predetermined values as of 1995 are used.
+26 As with all characteristics included in the switching equation, only predetermined values as of 1995 are used.

-35 To determine if private health insurance were simply acting as a proxy for initial wealth, we considered a specification that also includes the log of initial wealth in the switching equation.
+27 To determine if private health insurance were simply acting as a proxy for initial wealth, we considered a specification that also includes the log of initial wealth in the switching equation.
 The result was unchanged.

-We conclude that, although the precautionary motive is likely present, the saving patterns observed in the data are largely consistent with a significant bequest motive.36 In general, precautionary saving models with uncertain medical expenses alone cannot explain these patterns precisely because most of aggregate personal saving is done by high wealth households (Dynan, Skinner and Zeldes, 2004).
+We conclude that, although the precautionary motive is likely present, the saving patterns observed in the data are largely consistent with a significant bequest motive.28 In general, precautionary saving models with uncertain medical expenses alone cannot explain these patterns precisely because most of aggregate personal saving is done by high wealth households (Dynan, Skinner and Zeldes, 2004).
 Palumbo (1999) concludes that the precautionary saving motive for uncertain medical expenses damps spending by roughly 7 percent.
-Even if one were to argue that the effect of the bequest motive estimated in this paper was mis-identified one-for-one with the precautionary motive, this would still imply the bequest motive damps spending by about 18 percent, more than twice as large as the effect of the precautionary motive.
+Using his estimates, even if one were to argue that the effect of the bequest motive estimated in this paper was mis-identified one-for-one with the precautionary motive, this would still imply the bequest motive damps spending by about 18 percent, more than twice as large as the effect of the precautionary motive.